 Purpose.
-The Texas AP Incentive Program was created in 1993 by the 73rd Texas Legislature to recognize and reward students, teachers, and schools that demonstrate success in achieving the educational goals of the state (Title 19 of the Texas Administrative Code [TAC] §74.29, 1996; TEC §§35.001-35.008, 1994).
+The Texas AP Incentive Program was created in 1993 by the 73rd Texas Legislature to recognize and reward students, teachers, and schools that demonstrate success in achieving the educational goals of the state (Title 19 of the Texas Administrative Code [TAC] §74.29, 1996;

+TEC §§35.001-35.008, 1994).
 The IB Diploma Programme was added to the AP Incentive Program by the 74th Texas Legislature in 1995 (TEC §§28.051-28.058, 1996).
 In 2001, State Board of Education (SBOE) rules implementing the AP Incentive Program were amended to include IB (19 TAC §74.29, 2002).

 Awards and subsidies.
 Funding of individual components of the AP Incentive Program during each fiscal biennium is subject to legislative appropriations.
-Six types of awards had the potential to be funded under the AP Incentive Program for the 2016-17 school year (TEC §28.053, 2016).
-Eligible teachers received subsidies of up to \$450 in 2016-17 for Pre-AP, AP, Pre-IB, or IB teacher training sponsored or endorsed by the College Board or IB (TEA, 2016).
-Sufficient funds were not available to fund the five remaining awards in 2016-17.
+Six types of awards had the potential to be funded under the AP Incentive Program for the 2017-18 school year (TEC §28.053, 2018).
+Eligible teachers received subsidies of up to \$400 in 2017-18 for Pre-AP, AP, Pre-IB, or IB teacher training sponsored or endorsed by the College Board or IB (TEA, n.d.-b).
+Sufficient funds were not available to fund the five remaining awards in 2017-18.
 These awards were: (a) a one-time award of \$250 for first-time teachers of an AP or IB course; (b) a share of the teacher bonus pool proportional to the number of classes taught at a school; (c) a testing fee reimbursement, not to exceed \$65, for each student receiving a score of at least 3 on an AP examination or 4 on an IB examination; (d) a one-time \$3,000 equipment grant for participating schools for providing an AP or IB course, based on need as determined by the commissioner of education; and (e) \$100 for participating schools for each student who received a score of at least 3 on an AP examination or 4 on an IB examination.
-School principals were required to establish campus teams to determine the uses of funds awarded, with priority given to academic enhancement purposes (TEC §§28.053 and 28.055, 2016).
+School principals were required to establish campus teams to determine the uses of funds awarded, with priority given to academic enhancement purposes (TEC §28.053 and 28.055, 2018).

-The AP Incentive Program also included subsidies for AP and IB examinations for the 2016-17 school year.
-Subsidies were available to examinees in Texas public schools who demonstrated financial need in accordance with guidelines adopted by the SBOE that are consistent with those developed by the College Board or IB (TEA, 2016; TEC §§28.053 and 28.054, 2016).
-TEA allocated \$30 for each AP and IB examination taken by Texas public school students who participated in AP or IB courses or whose principals recommended they take the examinations.
-Moreover, a student who qualified under the College Board criteria for financial need was eligible for an additional \$40 in fee reductions from the College Board and testing centers (College Board, 2017b).
-Qualifying low-income AP and IB examinees also received \$16 and \$65 fee reductions, respectively, from TEA through funds provided by the U.S. Department of Education (TEA, 2016).
+The AP Incentive Program also included subsidies for AP and IB examinations for the 2017-18 school year.
+Subsidies were available to examinees in Texas public schools who demonstrated financial need in accordance with guidelines adopted by the SBOE that are consistent with those developed by the College Board or IB (TEA, 2017; TEC §§28.053 and 28.054, 2018).
+TEA allocated \$24 for each AP and IB examination taken by Texas public school students who participated in AP or IB courses or whose principals recommended they take the examinations.
+Moreover, a student who qualified under the College Board criteria for financial need was eligible for an additional \$41 in fee reductions from the College Board and testing centers (College Board, 2017).
+TEA recommends that districts allocate funds provided by ED, as was intended by ESSA, to provide low-income students \$65 fee reductions for AP Seminar and AP Research examinations, \$16 fee reductions for other AP examinations, and \$65 fee reductions for IB examinations (TEA, n.d.-a).